Because we all need help from time to time.

 Keanimaikalani Hueu, LMFT (Aina Haina/Eaton Square) works with a range of clients, including individuals (of all ages), couples, and families.

 Her areas of expertise include stress, anxiety, relationship issues, family issues, ADHD, depression and ODD.
 She also has a strong background working closely with families on building a strong bond with each other and helping them understand each family members viewpoint.

 Being born and raised on the island of Oahu, but having lived on the mainland, Keani is accepting of all cultural backgrounds and lifestyles, and she strives to create an environment where any and everyone can feel comfortable being themselves.

 Keani is a strong believer in experiential therapy and work closely with each client to achieve the goals they set out for themselves by walking with them through their journey.
 She is a person and client-centered therapist, meaning she works with the client while holding them as the expert in their life.
 Her approach also includes humanistic, cognitive-behavioral and psychodynamic counseling.
 She believes in treating others in a respectful manner at all times and lead sessions in a very open environment.

-Kai Hammond, LMHC (Eaton Square, Hawaii Kai) approaches therapeutic partnerships from a collaborative, holistic perspective and employs evidence-based practices in her work to best address client’s unique needs, assisting them in navigating life’s challenges with authenticity and purpose.
+Kai Hammond, LMHC (Aina Haina, Eaton Square) approaches therapeutic partnerships from a collaborative, holistic perspective and employs evidence-based practices in her work to best address client’s unique needs, assisting them in navigating life’s challenges with authenticity and purpose.

 Kai works with individuals needing extra support during life transitions, those coping with depression and/or anxiety, substance abuse, challenges of multigenerational living, and caregivers.
 Kai is also especially connected to assisting women during the postpartum period and through the various stages of motherhood.